JamminCoder/JamminCoder/README.md

 - Looking to collaborate on web development projects.

 ### Tech I use:
-- Operating system: Linux (obviously)
+- OS: Linux, and Windows when absolutely neccasary

 - Backend Web:
   - PHP (Laravel)